jtod/Sigma16/README.md

 the user guide, are incomplete and refer to previous versions, so the current documentation is inconsistent with the current software.*

+### Internet links

+The following links point to online resources, and they require access to the Internet.

 * [Launch Sigma16 to run in your browser](https://jtod.github.io/S16/dev/app/Sigma16.html).
 This
   runs the latest release, and requires Internet access.